aslamcode/super-session/README.md

 ```

 ## Why use
-It's fast cause don't send the user data to front and save a session on cache.
-It's Safe cause save the session on your database.
+It's fast because don't send the user data to front and save a session on cache.
+It's Safe because save the session on your database.
 And have few options to use and control multiples sessions or a unique session by user.

 ## Configure